HKPolyU-UAV/airo_control_interface/README.md

 ## Installation

-It is recommanded to run the code in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practiceJ)).
+It is recommanded to run the code in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practice)).
 By doing so, you can skip the installation section.
+Just install the Docker image with airo-packages.

 First, install Acados at your home directory.
 If you want to install Acados at other directory, change the acados_include and acados_lib directory written in CMakeLists.txt of airo_control package, and also change ```~/acados``` in the following codes to your customized directory in the following codes.
 ```